 The Loreto Sisters have been working with these rural community schools since 2006, and along with the Ministry of Education, have constructed classroom blocks and teacher housing, provided in-service and formal teacher training and financial support to untrained teachers to complete Grade 12.

-- Provide 24 community schools with basic teaching stationery and resources.
+44 community schools provided with basic teaching stationery and resources

-- Loreto has already helped train many teachers across 24 community schools in Lukulu.
+Loreto has already helped train teachers and provide resources to 44 community schools in Lukulu

 Join us today in helping children to reach their potential and unlock poverty.